nus-cs2030s/2223-s2/docs/practice/mock-pe2-question.md

 4. You should see the following in your home directory.
       - The files `Test1.java` and `CS2030STest.java` for testing your solution.
       - The skeleton files for the question: `Main.java`
-      - The following files to solve the question are provided `Circle.java`, `Point.java`, and `RandomPoint.java`
+      - The following files to solve the question are provided `Circle.java`, and `Point.java`
       - The file `StreamAPI.md` contains information about the `Stream` class from the `java.util.stream` package.

 5. Solve the programming tasks by editing `Main.java`.